michelin/ns4kafka/README.md

 ## Download

-You can download Ns4Kafka as a fat jar from the project's releases page on GitHub at https://github.com/michelin/ns4kafka/releases.
-Please note that Java 21 is required to run the application.
+You can download Ns4Kafka as a fat jar from the [GitHub releases page](https://github.com/michelin/ns4kafka/releases) (requires Java 21).

 Additionally, a Docker image is available on [Docker Hub](https://hub.docker.com/repository/docker/michelin/ns4kafka).